-The World Bank's view is in line with what has been presented above.
-South Africa's public service needs to be reordered to enhance its technical and professional competence, but for this to be effective the question of appropriate leadership must be addressed.
+South Africa's public service needs to be reoriented to enhance its technical and professional competence, and for this to be effective the question of appropriate leadership must be addressed.
 Leadership in turn will be necessary to make sure that legislative and policy changes are taken up in the conduct of the personnel of the public service.

 Leadership is of course paired with the professional quality and enthusiasm of those subject to it.

 An effective public service is characterised by a particular set of norms enforced by the institutions.
 Ideally though, these are norms that its members internalise, and to which they are held by their peers - a distinct cultural orientation, in other words.

-So, what would a reformed public service look like, and how would this be achieved?
-Ivor Chipkin points out that as this is a complex system, any one intervention will likely depend on others for its success.49 This is quite accurate; drawing on the analysis above, this study proposes that multiple sets of reforms will be needed.
-The first seeks address the political and policy-related roots of the current problems.
+This study proposes that multiple sets of reforms will be needed.

+The first seeks to address the political and policy-related roots of the current problems.
 This concerns (i) depoliticising and reforming the public service and (ii) reassessing the role of unions.

 The second relates to operational control.
 In this sphere, the concerns are (iii) leadership and management and (iv) establishing and maintaining organisational discipline.
 The third relates to enhancing the capacity of the public service to play a value-adding and developmental role in society.
 This concerns (v) recruitment, (vi) capacitation and (vii) the judicious application of technology.
 These are discussed below.